hyfshishen/ISSRE23-FUZZYB-CELER/README.md

 | [LBM](https://www.spec.org/cpu2006/Docs/470.lbm.html)                                         | lbm               | SPEC      | 86 100_100_130_ldc.of 0 0        | 7899  | large   |

-## CELER
-> This section is to execute CELER on above benchmarks.
-After changing directory to CELER-launcher by executing ```cd CELER-launcher```, There are three steps to generate CELER selection on selected benchmarks.
-We here use Pathfinder from Rodinia as example:

-1. Protecting selected programs with original EDDI and CELER seperatly.
-This step will generate two kinds of protection programs and the runtime overhead result reflects the paper's figure 15.
-    ```bash
-    python 01-celer-generate.py pathfinder
-    ```
-3.
 ## FUZZYB
 > This section is to execute FUZZYB on above benchmarks.

-After changing directory to FUZZYB-launcher by executing ```cd FUZZYB-launcher```, There are three steps to generate FUZZYB selection on selected benchmarks.
+After changing directory to FUZZYB-launcher by executing ```cd FUZZYB-launcher/Genetic-engine-And-Fitness-evaluation```, there are three steps to generate FUZZYB selection on selected benchmarks.
 We here use Pathfinder from Rodinia as example:

-1. Fuzzing for finding the inputs that bounding the upper performance overhead of EDDI.
-This step contains feature collection experiments and may take you some time.
+1. Change directory to the folder in target benchmark.
     ```bash
-    python3 01-fuzzing-finding-IIS.py pathfinder 20
+    cd pathfinder
     ```
-2. Cost-and-benefit reprioritization and Knapsack selection for generating protection information.
+2. Fuzzing for finding the inputs that bounding the upper performance overhead of EDDI.
+This step contains feature collection experiments and may take you some time.
     ```bash
-    python3 02-knapsack-selection.py pathfinder 20
-    ```
-3. Code transformation for selective instruction duplication to protect the selected IR Pathfinder.
-    ```bash
-    python3 03-SID-code-transformation.py pathfinder 20
-    ```
-Then, the protected IR can be checked by the results printed on the screen.

-### Section III - Preliminary Study
-Results in this section refers to Figure 2 in paper.
-1. Change directory to the folder related to Section III.
-    ```bash
-    cd AD-AE-evaluation/s3-preliminary
-    ```
-2. Execute scripts for running and results colelction.
-This step contains massive fault-injection experiments and may take you some time.
-After that the results will be printed automatically.
-    ```bash
-    python3 run.py BENCHMARK-NAME-IN-CODE 20
+    python3 GeneticAlgorithm.py BENCHMARK-NAME-IN-CODE GENERATION-TO-TRAIN
     # e.g.:
-    #   python3 run.py pathfinder 20
+    #   python3 GeneticAlgorithm.py pathfinder 100
-    #   python3 run.py nn 20
+    #   python3 GeneticAlgorithm.py bfs 100
-    #   python3 run.py needle 20
+    #   python3 GeneticAlgorithm.py kmeans 100
-    #   python3 run.py lu 20
+    #   python3 GeneticAlgorithm.py lbm 100
     #   ......
     ```

-### Section VI  - Evaluation
-Results in this section refers to Figure 6 in paper.
-We here use pathfinder as example, other benchmarks are totally the same.
-1. Change directory to the folder related to Section VI.
+Then, the result will be stored in ga-output.log.

+## CELER
+> This section is to execute CELER on above benchmarks.
+After changing directory to CELER-launcher by executing ```cd CELER-launcher```, only need one step to generate CELER selection on selected benchmarks.
+We here use Pathfinder from Rodinia as example:

+1. Protecting selected programs with original EDDI and CELER seperatly.
+This step will generate two kinds of protection programs and the runtime overhead result reflects the paper's figure 15.
     ```bash
-    cd AD-AE-evaluation/s6-evaluation
-    ```
-2. Fuzzing for finding incubative instructions (IIS).
-This step contains masssive fault-injection experiments and may take you some time.
-Please press **ENTER** after the FI results are finished (if you wait for like 10 minutes and nothing new is printed on the screen, and that means finished).
-    ```bash
-    python3 01-fuzzing-finding-IIS.py pathfinder 20
-    ```
-3. Cost-and-benefit reprioritization and Knapsack selection for generating protection information.
-    ```bash
-    python3 02-knapsack-selection.py pathfinder 20
-    ```
-4. Random fault injection experiments for evaluating the MINPSID.
-This step contains massive fault-injection experiments and may take you some time.
-After that the results will be printed automatically.
-    ```bash
-    python3 03-randomFI-evaluation.py pathfinder 20
-    ```
-Note that only MINPSID results in Figure 6 will be printed here, the Baseline (i.e. existing SID method) results can be found in Figure 2 (Section III).

-### Section VII - Case Study: Real-World Input.
-Results in this section refers to Figure 9 in paper.
-We here use bfs as example, the execution of kmeans are totally the same.
-1. Change directory to the folder related to Section VI.
-    ```bash
-    cd AD-AE-evaluation/s7-case-study-real-world
-    ```
-2. Fuzzing for finding incubative instructions (IIS).
-This step contains masssive fault-injection experiments and may take you some time.
-Please press **ENTER** after the FI results are finished (if you wait for like 10 minutes and nothing new is printed on the screen, and that means finished).
-    ```bash
-    python3 01-fuzzing-finding-IIS.py bfs 20
-    ```
-3. Cost-and-benefit reprioritization and Knapsack selection for generating protection information.
-    ```bash
-    python3 02-knapsack-selection.py bfs 20
-    ```
-4. Random fault injection experiments for evaluating the MINPSID.
-This step contains massive fault-injection experiments and may take you some time.
-After that the results will be printed automatically.
-    ```bash
-    python3 03-randomFI-evaluation.py bfs 20
+    python 01-celer-generate.py pathfinder
     ```

 ## Contributor